sitraka-/decolonial-futures/design-and-outer-space.md

 <section data-background-image="assets/imgs/kesh.jpg" data-state=kesh>
     <style>.kesh header:after { content: "Ursula K. LeGuin & Todd Barton, 1985 — Music and poetry of the Kesh"; }</style>
     <aside class="notes">
-    - On the other end of the spectrum, Ursula Le Guin and Todd Barton’s Music and Poetry of the Kesh offers a good example of speculative ethnography through fiction.
-Created alongside Le Guin’s novel Always Coming Home, this recording brings to life the Kesh—a fictional community in post-apocalyptic Northern California—through their songs, poems, and spoken word. <br><br>
+    - In a different take on speculative ethnography, Ursula Le Guin and Todd Barton’s Music and Poetry of the Kesh brings this idea to life through fiction.
+Created alongside Le Guin’s novel Always Coming Home, It was a recording on a cassette tape that brought to life the Kesh—a fictional community in post-apocalyptic Northern California—through their songs, poems, and spoken word. <br><br>
-    - The Kesh’s culture, shaped by communal values and deep ties to the land, is vividly realised not just through narrative but through maps, recipes, and artefacts within the novel.
+    - The Kesh’s culture, shaped by communal values and deep ties to the land, is also realised not only through narrative but through maps, recipes, and artefacts.
   </aside>
 </section>